jadijadi/lpic1book/content/1011_determine_and_configure_hardware_settings.md

 ## proc directory
 This is where kernel keeps its settings and properties.
-This directory is created on ram and files might have write accessible.
+This directory is created on ram and files might have write access (say for some hardware configurations).
+You can find things like:

+- IRQs (interrupt requests)
+- I/O ports (locations in memeory where CPU can talk with devices)
+- DMA (direct memory acess, faster than I/O ports)
+- Processes
+- Network Settings
+- ...

 ````
 $ ls /proc/